StarRocks/starrocks/docs/docusaurus/PDF/README.md

-# Generate PDFs from a Docusaurus v2 or v3 documentation site
+# Generate PDFs from the StarRocks Docusaurus documentation site

 Node.js code to:
-1. Generate the ordered list of URLs from documentation built with Docusaurus.
-This is done using code from [`docusaurus-prince-pdf`](https://github.com/signcl/docusaurus-prince-pdf)
+1. Generate the ordered list of URLs from the documentation.
+This is done using code from [`docusaurus-prince-pdf`](https://github.com/signcl/docusaurus-prince-pdf).
-2. Open each page with [`puppeteer`](https://pptr.dev/) and save the content (without nav or the footer) as a PDF file
+2. Convert each page to a PDF file with [`Gotenberg`](https://pptr.dev/).
 3. Combine the individual PDF files using [Ghostscript](https://www.ghostscript.com/) and [`pdfcombine`](https://github.com/tdegeus/pdfcombine.git).

 ## Onetime setup